 Principal's Message

 Jays care Foundation

 Established in 1992, Jays Care uses baseball intentionally to create lasting social change for children and youth.
-That’s why we help kids get involved in the game, build safe spaces in which they can play and work together with like-minded organizations to design and lead comprehensive programs that reflect the needs of marginalized children and youth.
+That is why we help kids get involved in the game, build safe spaces in which they can play and work together with like-minded organizations to design and lead comprehensive programs that reflect the needs of marginalized children and youth.

-This project is very exciting for Jays Care Foundation; we look forward to both promoting the partnership between our organizations and sharing your story with our supporters to demonstrate the positive impact you are making in the communities you serve!
+This project is very exciting for Jays Care Foundation; as we look forward to both promoting the partnership between our organizations and sharing your story with our supporters to demonstrate the positive impact you are making in the communities you serve!

+Principal's Message